 For Specialty Certification

-Candidates only complete theory exam if currently certified and qualified by WaterART Fitness.
-New or expired candidates complete both theory exam and practical assessment to become fully certified.
+Candidates only complete either theory OR practical assessment when currently certified and qualified by WaterART Fitness.
+New or expired candidates must complete both theory exam and practical assessment to become fully certified.
 This process is specific to either land or water qualifications.

 - Candidates currently H2O certified will need to complete both theory and practical examinations in order to obtain a Land certifications.